sacko87/sitra/docs/index.rst

     public void setProperties(T target, S source, Transformer tx);
   }

+1. The guard returns a boolean to show whether the rule is applicable to the source it has been given.
+2. The initialiser builds the target objects when a match is found.
+3. The binder sets the properties within the target objects in respect to the source.

 Warning
   Do not transform any objects within the ``build(S, Transformer)`` method!

-  *A transformer will return the result of ``build(S, Transformer)`` on a second invocation of the rule upon the same source, if it doesn't return then it cannot do that.
+  A transformer will return the result of ``build(S, Transformer)`` on a second invocation of the rule upon the same source, if it doesn't return then it cannot do that.
-  Use ``setProperties(T, S, Transformer)`` to set attributes and transform other related objects.*
+  Use ``setProperties(T, S, Transformer)`` to set attributes and transform other related objects.

 ^^^^^^^^^^^^^^^
 The Transformer